Updated: Preparing Retirees for the TCJA Sunset

 Understanding the Tax Cuts and Jobs Act: What Changes After 2025?

 The Tax Cuts and Jobs Act (TCJA) includes many changes, but most are tied to income tax brackets, credits, and deductions.
-The number of marginal tax brackets and thresholds were overhauled, as were standard deductions.
+The number of marginal tax brackets and thresholds was overhauled, as were standard deductions.
 The estate and gift tax exemptions were also significantly increased.

 Changes to Income Tax Brackets